Listen to the audio that got me booted from the radio show.

 One whole show before someone “complained” and triggered the censorship machinery.

-The station manager requested a copy of the tape, hated what he heard and decided I had to go.
+The station manager requested a copy of the tape, apparently hated what he heard, and then decided I had to go.

 Of course, the show could continue; just as long as I was no longer a part of it.